Is Swaddling Safe? A Scientific Study

 A study of 2,000 moms found that 44 percent of women reported falling sleep while nursing on a sofa or recliner.
 Many of these sleep-deprived moms might not have been tempted to head to the sofa in the middle of the night had their babies been swaddled, calm and sleeping better.
 It’s very unfortunate that the study authors chose to completely ignore the possibility that swaddling may actually prevent SIDS and suffocation by:

-- Reducing infant rolling — Correct swaddling may make it harder for babies to flip to the more dangerous stomach position.
+- Reducing infant rolling: Correct swaddling may make it harder for babies to flip to the more dangerous stomach position.
 In a scientific review of swaddling, the Dutch scientist, van Sleuwen, noted, “The physical restraint of swaddling presumably prevents infants from turning prone during sleep before they have gained experience in turning to prone and back again when awake.”
-That’s important because several studies show that unswaddled babies — who accidentally roll over — are 8-38 times more at risk of SIDS.
+That’s important because several studies show that unswaddled babies—who accidentally roll over—are 8 to 38 times more at risk of SIDS.

 Is Swaddling Safe?
 What Is the AAP Recommendation on Swaddling?